peterjc/peterjc.github.io/wiki/SeqIO.md

 `>X55053.1 A.thaliana cor6.6 mRNA.`
 `AACAAAACACACATCAAAAACGATTTTACAAGAAAAAAATA...`
 `...`

+Note that all the Fasta file can store is the identifier, description and sequence.

 By changing the format strings, that code could be used to convert between any supported file formats.